zhuowei/commercialization-public/manufacture/desktop/understanding-servicing-strategies.md

 # Understanding Servicing Strategies

-A Windows® image can be serviced at various phases of deployment in the following ways: offline, during an automated installation, or online.
+You can service, or make changes to, a Windows image at various phases of deployment in the following ways: offline, during an automated installation, or online.
 The phase of deployment that you select depends on your deployment strategy.

-[Offline Servicing](#offlineservicingstrategy): Involves adding and removing updates, drivers, and language packs, and configuring other settings, without booting Windows.
+[Offline Servicing](#offlineservicingstrategy): Allows you to add and remove updates, drivers, language packs, and configure other settings without booting Windows.
 Offline servicing is an efficient way to manage existing images that are stored on a server because it eliminates the need for re-creating updated images.
 You can perform offline servicing on an image that is mounted or applied to a drive or directory.

-[Servicing an Image by Using Windows Setup](#servicingdeploymentstrategy): Involves providing an answer file (Unattend.xml) that Windows Setup implements.
+[Servicing an Image by Using Windows Setup](#servicingdeploymentstrategy): Enables you to provide an answer file (Unattend.xml) that Windows Setup uses to make changes to your image at the time of deployment.
 The answer file contains specific servicing operations such as adding drivers, updates, language packs, and other packages.
 Servicing an image during an automated installation can be easily implemented and is ideal for Setup-based deployment.

 [Servicing a Running Operating System](#onlineservicingstrategy): Also known as online servicing, this method involves booting to audit mode to add drivers, applications, and other packages.
 Online servicing is ideal for drivers when the driver packages have co-installers or application dependencies.
 It is also efficient when most of your servicing packages have installers, or the updates are in .msi or KB.exe file formats, or the applications rely on Windows installed services and technologies (such as the .NET Framework or full Plug and Play support).